 If an exposure rate is encountered >2 mrem/hr, or if the area is suspected of containing airborne contamination, then:

-Coordinate with regional management to determine how best to limit access and control the area
+Coordinate with NMSS project manager and regional management to determine how best to limit access and control the area.

-oordinat with the property owners.
+Coordinate with the property owners.

-f appropriate, clearly post the area to limit public access during and after sampling activities.
+If appropriate, clearly post or cordon off the area to limit public access during and after sampling activities.

 Inspectors may be required to upgrade the level of PPE while sampling.